RULEBOOK

 -

 6.9.
 Automatic Full Course Cautions will be used to determine cautions.
 Admin is subject to throw a caution if warranted.
+Road courses will not have cautions on, but admin is subject to throw caution if warranted.

 -